lawrencewoodman/roveralls/README.md

 Usage
 -----
-At its simplest, to test the current package and sub-packages and create a 'roveralls.coverprofile' file in the directory that you run the command:
+At its simplest, to test the current package and sub-packages and create a `roveralls.coverprofile` file in the directory that you run the command:

     $ roveralls